Aditi21Attri/skillswap/README.md

 # SkillSwap (Skill Exchange Platform)

 A small Java Servlet + JSP web application for exchanging skills between users.
-Users can post requests for help, browse requests, propose trades, accept/reject bids, and manage their skills and profile.
+Users can post requests for help, browse requests, propose trades, accept/reject bids, message other participants, and manage their skills and profile.

 ---